About AmpAI¶

 Allow prompt administration

-Allows users to update the custom prompt.
+Allows users to update the custom prompt and company context.
 Datagrid Operators and Datagrid Administrators always have the ability to modify prompts.

 Disable AmpAI features¶

-The Customer Data Agent and the AmpAI Assistants can be disabled for all users.
+The Customer Data Assistant and the AmpAI Assistants can be disabled for all users.
 Open the Settings page, select the AmpAI tab, and then click Disable AmpAI features.

 Audit conversations¶

-Customer Data Agent and AmpAI Assistant conversations can be audited by users assigned the Datagrid Operator and Datagrid Administrator policies from the Settings page.
-The AmpAI tab on the Settings page logs the questions that are asked to the Customer Data Agent and the AmpAI Assistants under AI Conversations.
+Customer Data Assistant and AmpAI Assistant conversations can be audited by users assigned the Datagrid Operator and Datagrid Administrator policies from the Settings page.
+The AmpAI tab on the Settings page logs the questions that are asked to the Customer Data Assistant and the AmpAI Assistants under AI Conversations.

 The Activity log tab on the Settings page logs when AmpAI Assistant questions are asked using the “amperity.query.exec/sampled” action.